singharyan006/university-java-learning-program-STEP/README.md

 # university-java-learning-program

-A comprehensive Java learning repository curated for university-level coursework and self-study.
-This resource is structured to help learners master core Java programming concepts through a progressive, hands-on approach, with content designed and delivered by members of BridgeLabz Foundations.
+A curated repository of solved Java programming problems from BridgeLabz Foundations classes.
+This resource is organized for easy reference by topic and difficulty, supporting university coursework and self-study.

-## Overview
+## About

-This repository offers a structured path for learning Java, covering essential topics such as basic programming, control flow, arrays, strings, and methods.
-Each topic is organized into three progressive levels, enabling learners to build foundational knowledge before advancing to more complex concepts.
+This repository contains only **solved Java problems**—not tutorials or conceptual explanations.
+Solutions cover basic programming, control flow, arrays, strings, and methods, each divided into three levels of difficulty.

 ## Features

-- Pure Java codebase for clarity and portability
+- 100% Java codebase for clarity and portability
-- Covers:
+- Topics include:
     - **Basic Programming**
     - **Control Flow**
     - **Arrays**
     - **Strings**
     - **Methods**
-- Each topic structured into **three levels** (Beginner, Intermediate, Advanced)
+- Each topic is structured into **three levels** (Beginner, Intermediate, Advanced)
-- Practical exercises and real-world examples
+- All entries are fully solved problems
-- Clear folder organization for easy navigation
+- Clear folder organization for quick access
-- Ideal for:
+- Useful as a code reference for:
     - University students
     - Self-learners
     - Academic instructors